polymode/polymode/modes/readme.md

 The most important slots of root config class `pm-polymode` are:

-- `basemode-name` - name of the object of class `pm-basemode`, see below.
+- `hostmode-name` - name of the object of class `pm-bchunkmode`, see below.
 - `minor-mode-name` - name of the minor mode which is activated in all indirect buffers.
 This is the glue that connects all buffers.
 By default it is `polymode-minor-mode`.
 It is unlikely that developers will need to change this.
-- `basemode` - dynamically set to the basemode object generated at initialization time.
+- `hostmode` - dynamically set to the hostmode object generated at initialization time.
 - `buffers` - holds all indirect buffers associated with the base buffer for easy access.

 Currently there are three types of config objects:

-- `pm-polymode-one` - Used for polymdoes with only one predefined chunkmode.
-It extends `pm-polymode` with one slot - `chunkmode-name` which is a name of the chunkmode (objects of class `pm-chunkmode`).
+- `pm-polymode-one` - Used for polymdoes with only one predefined innermode.
+It extends `pm-polymode` with one slot - `chunkmode-name` which is a name of the chunkmode (objects of class `pm-hbtchunkmode`).
 - `pm-polymode-multi` - Used for polymodes with multiple predefined inner modes.
-It extends `pm-polymode` with `chunkmodes` list which contains names of predefined `pm-chunkmode` objects.
+It extends `pm-polymode` with `chunkmodes` list which contains names of predefined `pm-hbtchunkmode` objects.
 - `pm-polymode-multi-auto` - used for polymodes with multiple dymamically discoveroble chunkmodes (examples are `org-mode` and `markdown-mode`).
-It extends `pm-polymode-multi` with `auto-mode-name` (name of the object of class `pm-chunkmode-auto`) and `auto-chunkmodes` (a dynamically updated list of "pm-chunkmode" objects)
+It extends `pm-polymode-multi` with `auto-mode-name` (name of the object of class `pm-hbtchunkmode-auto`) and `auto-chunkmodes` (a dynamically updated list of "pm-hbtchunkmode" objects)

-## Submodes
+## Chunkmodes

-Submodes (basemodes and chunkmodes) are objects that encapsulate functionality of the polymode's submodes.
-The root class for all submodes, `pm-submode`, contains among other slots:
+Chunkmodes (hostmodes and chunkmodes) are objects that encapsulate functionality of the polymode's chunkmodes.
+The root class for all chunkmodes, `pm-chunkmode`, contains among other slots:

 - mode - holds the symbol of corresponding emacs mode (like `html-mode`,